andreventuravale/http-test/README.md

 Asserts a json-path against a constant.
 The json-path is related to the named-request's request/response.

-This variable is accumulative and forms a list, meaning it doesn't override the previous value.
+This variable is accumulative and forms a list, meaning you can have many assertions.

 ```http
 # @expect $.response.status 200